How to prepare for CAT 2025

 The difficulty and competitiveness of the exam is such that even the best of students need to be on their toes.
 To give you an idea about how competitive the exam is, around 3.5 lakh candidates apply for the exam every year.
 Compare that to the around 5000 PGG/MBA seats offered by the participating IIMs.

 So, if you want to crack CAT and get into one of the top colleges, your CAT exam preparation needs to be top notch.
-Half measures won’t cut it if you intend to ace the.
+Half measures won’t cut it.
 Also, you can let your enthusiasm or effort slack at any moment during the preparation.

 Here we discuss some vital, but easy-to-follow tips that you need to follow diligently to get a good score in CAT.
-The application form of CAT 2025 is open from August 1 to September 13, 2025.
+The application form of CAT 2025 is now closed.

 Keep reading.